Cheesy meatball pasta bake designed to please young and old, penne pasta in an easy tomato sauce, beefy meatballs and gruyere cheese.

 This easy meatball pasta bake recipe really is the epitome of a complete meal.

-It is rare for me to hanker after serving it with anything although my wife always wants to eat this with garlic bread because that’s the kinda lass she is!
+It is rare for me to hanker after serving it with anything, although my wife always wants to eat this with garlic bread because that's the kinda lass she is!

-I do however like to top with either some shredded or chiffonade, to give it a fancy name, of basil.
+I do, however, like to top with either some shredded or chiffonade, to give it a fancy name, of basil.

-Simply take 10-12 large basil leaves and roll them up like a cigar, then slice into ribbons 1-2mm thick.
+Simply take 10-12 large basil leaves and roll them up like a cigar, then slice them into ribbons 1-2mm thick.

 This also works really well with a sprinkling of peppery rocket (arugula for my American readers) or watercress.